AurelianTactics/OpenTactics/docs/docs.md

 		Not implemented
 	[9.2k] WalkAroundInput.cs
-		WA mode, different types of inputs that can be done for a PlayerUnit turn /* to do how to do docs better in general if keeping this format
+		WA mode, different types of inputs that can be done for a PlayerUnit turn
-	auto convert directory into hierarchy
-	auto match the files to the labels below
-*/

 Below is 12/21/22 chromebook version mixed with new files